ISC2 CISSP

 Remote access

 Remote access was originally designed with dial-up systems in mind, allowing home-based users and traveling users the ability to access the internal network from a dial-up modem connection.
-This technology reduces the cost of a dedicated leased line, and was seen as a more affordable method for letting people connect to the system while out of the office.
-The RAS server would then authenticate the user based on the credentials that they entered and users would be able to access the corporate network with them.
-VPN and tunneling protocols must be firmly understood, and examples of these are:
+This technology reduces the cost of a dedicated leased line and was seen as a more affordable method for letting people connect to the system while out of the office.
+The RAS server would then authenticate the user based on the credentials they entered, and users could access the corporate network with them.

 • Remote Access Services